We will build on our accomplishments during my second term, including:

 Relocate the power substation in the heart of the district, step 2 of the transmission line undergrounding

-Collaborate with Vail/Park City Mountain on redevelopment of the Munchkin Rd lot
+Collaborate with Vail/Park City Mountain on redevelopment of the Munchkin Road lot

 Trail connectivity while respecting private property rights